-Functional neurological symptom (conversion) disorder occurs when an individual

-"conversion disorder" in prior versions of the DSM and in the psychiatric literature.
-As noted, "The term "conversion" originated in psychoanalytic theory, which proposes that unconscious psychic conflict is "converted" into physical symptoms" (APA, 2022).
+Functional neurological symptom (conversion) disorder occurs when an individual presents with one or more symptoms of altered voluntary motor or sensory function (APA, 2022).
+Common motor symptoms include weakness or paralysis, abnormal movements (e.g., tremors), and gait abnormalities (i.e., limping).
+Sensory symptoms include altered, reduced, or absent skin sensation, vision, or hearing.
+Less commonly seen are epileptic seizures and episodes of unresponsiveness resembling fainting or coma (Marshall et al., 2013).
+The disorder was called "conversion disorder" in prior versions of the DSM and in the psychiatric literature.
+As noted, "The term "conversion" originated in psychoanalytic theory, which proposes that unconscious psychic conflict is "converted" into physical symptoms" (APA,